Gymnastics – Trampoline

 Olympic trampoline competition features individual events for men and women.
-Both begin with a qualifying round in which each gymnast performs two routines.
-In the first, gymnasts perform 10 elements but only two (designated by the gymnast) are considered for difficulty.
-In the second, all 10 elements are considered for difficulty.
-The scores from both routines are added together and the top eight competitors advance to the final round where they perform one routine with 10 elements for the medals.
+Both begin with a qualifying round in which each gymnast performs two routines, each with 10 elements.
+Only their highest scoring routine will count towards determining the top eight competitors who advance to the final round where they perform one routine of 10 elements.

 Trampoline routines are planned to demonstrate a variety of forward and backward twisting and non-twisting elements.
 In all positions, the feet and legs should be kept together with feet and toes pointed.

-The total score of each routine is the sum of four marks: the difficulty of the elements performed, the execution of those elements, the time of flight (time the athlete spends in the air), and the horizontal displacement of the athlete.
+The total score of each routine is the sum of four types of marks: D — the difficulty of the elements performed; E — the execution of those elements; T — the time of flight (time the athlete spends in the air); and H — the horizontal displacement of the athlete.

 Two judges score the difficulty, starting at zero and adding to it as elements are performed, counting the number of somersaults and twists each one includes.
 Six judges score the execution, starting at 10 points and deducting up to 0.5 points for errors on each element.
-The two median marks are added together to arrive at the execution score for the routine.
-The Chair of the Judges’ Panel is responsible for controlling the electronic system that evaluates the time of the flight and the horizontal displacement on each element.
+An electronic system evaluates the time of the flight and the horizontal displacement on each element.